 - We avoid unnecessary complications.

-- Our instructors are passionate professionals who have made their chosen topic a large part of their life's work and they enjoy teaching
+- Our instructors are passionate professionals who have made their chosen topic a large part of their life's work and they enjoy teaching.

 Certification requirements

 Anyone can take any Gardening at USask course, even if just one course for personal interest.
-However, if you want to become certified as a Manitoba Master Gardener, you must enrol in the Certification course as well as the other courses.
+However, if you want to become certified as a Master Gardener, you must enrol in the Certification course as well as the other courses.
 The Master Gardener certification program course includes access to several pre-recorded training courses (that serve as program textbooks), tracking of volunteer hours and other coursework, and access to your final exam.

 To certify you must: